sarkarjoy86/Smart-Semester-Term-Plan-Management-System/README.md

 # Smart Semester - Term Plan Management System

 **Smart Semester** is a mobile application developed to address the challenges university students face in accessing and organizing academic information.
 Designed with ease of use in mind, the app offers students a centralized platform where they can access faculty contact details, university-wide notices, course materials, and more.
 With real-time notifications and secure login, Smart Semester keeps students connected and informed, ensuring they never miss out on crucial academic updates.

-## Features

-# Updated Future Development section with the shortened version

-readme_smart_semester_final_corrected_content = """
-# Smart Semester - Term Plan Management System

-**Smart Semester** is a mobile application developed to address the challenges university students face in accessing and organizing academic information.
-Designed with ease of use in mind, the app offers students a centralized platform where they can access faculty contact details, university-wide notices, course materials, and more.
-With real-time notifications and secure login, Smart Semester keeps students connected and informed, ensuring they never miss out on crucial academic updates.